Sourav289/GramSampark/README.md

 Connects to Gmail
 Fetches unread emails
 Summarizes each using OpenAI
-✅Tools: Python, Gmail API, OpenAI, OAuth
+✅Tools: Python, Gmail API, OpenAI, OAuth, security

 step 1: making a correct plan of the  project